 Fire needs three elements to ignite, which are heat, fuel, and oxygen.
 Removing any one of these elements will extinguish a fire.
 This is where a fire extinguisher becomes handy.
 It will prevent the chemical reaction between these three elements and the fire from being spread.
-Fire extinguishers are our first line of defense against fires; therefore, it is important to inspect and service fire extinguishers to ensure proper functionality of these devices in case of emergency.
-Otis Fire Protection Inc. has ASTTBC certified and experienced inspectors, who will inspect and service your fire extinguishers.
+Fire extinguishers are our first line of defense against fires.
+Therefore, it is important to inspect and service fire extinguishers to ensure the proper functioning of these devices in case of emergency.
+Otis Fire Protection Inc. has ASTTBC certified and experienced inspectors that provide professional fire extinguisher inspection services in Vancouver.

 - Dry Chemical – Class A, B, C (the most common fire extinguisher).

 - Wet Chemical.